abtheo/productive-users/README.md

 ## Setup

+**Prerequesits**:
 The simplest way to run the project is using [Docker](https://www.docker.com/).
+Alternatively, follow the Development guide to run the project with npm.

-First clone the repository:
+First, clone the repository:

 ```
 git clone https://github.com/abtheo/productive-users